 Final Comments:

-This is by no means an exhaustive examination of the information that can be drawn from this spread.
+This is by no means an exhaustive examination of the information that I can draw from this spread.
 But, I feel it is enough to give you an idea of how to interpret this layout.

 Sometimes I add oracle cards but I don’t do it often because it becomes a really big spread both physically and as information to take in.
 When there are too many cards to focus on it is possible to skim over messages rather than taking the time to really explore what is in front of you.